tell/tepla/README.md

 - [IMPORTANT] [Version 1.1](https://github.com/tell/tepla/releases/tag/v1.1) and versions 1.1.x provide bug fixes only, no new feature.
 - [IMPORTANT] Currently, thread-safety is NOT verified.
+- I'm not committer of this project.
+This repository is just a mirror with my notes and memo.

 # History